Masters (coursework-based)

 The aim of this course is to provide students with the relevant background information of different wetland and river types found in South Africa and the intricate interactions between the various components of these ecosystems.
 This will provide them with the necessary skills to engage in research and management in these ecosystems.

-Study Unit 2: Wetland and river management
+Study Unit 2: Water quality and pollution

-Study Unit 3: Estuaries and the near-shore marine environment
+Study Unit 4: Estuaries and the near-shore marine environment

 The aim of this course is to provide the student the relevant background information on the function and structure of estuaries and the near-shore marine environment and to demonstrate the intricate interactions between the various components of freshwater and the near shore marine environment with the focus on estuaries.